 Surgery & Medicine – For those not interested in armour they can learn about surgery instead.
 With so many soldiers about, there is great need for surgeons to treat them.
 The surgeon shows through photographs the damage a medieval weapon can cause to a human skeleton.
 Then demonstrates & talks through some of the gruesomest treatments they might have received, amputation(we have blunt amputation tools to demonstate how this was done), trepanning, tooth pulling, arrow extracting, bloodletting (we have live leeches to show) or how to deal with the dreaded tooth worm by use of a hot needle!
 The surgeons wound man is also a great favourite.
 We also demonstrate how a physician would find out what was ailing his patient by looking at the colour of his urine, sniffing it and even tasting it!
 Blood would also have been examined in the same way. (surgery is usually run at the same time as armour, unless time and numbers permit us to run both consecutively).

-Then the favourite part of the day, to decide who has won they have to shout out their battle cry and see who can shout the loudest!
+Then time permitting, we decide who has won.
+They have to shout out their battle cry and see who can shout the loudest!
 A York a York!
 A Lancaster a Lancaster!
 Teacher then decides who has won.
 It’s a fantastic way to end the morning/afternoon and a superb way to unwind.
 We explain that in history it was the Tudors who won and see if they can remember their Tudor Kings and Queens.